Using Golden Percentage in Dentistry for Ideal Tooth Proportions

-One of the critical aspects of esthetic dentistry is creating geometric or mathematical proportions for esthetic outcomes.
-Although there are several theories, e.g., golden proportion and recurring esthetic dental (RED), applying the concept of golden percentage in dentistry creates restorative outcomes that are both predictable and pleasing to the eye.
+One critical aspect of esthetic dentistry is creating geometric or mathematical proportions for esthetic outcomes.
+Although there are several theories, i.e., golden ratio and recurring esthetic dental (RED), applying the concept of golden percentage in dentistry creates restorative outcomes that are both predictable and pleasing to the eye.

 Golden percentage is a term and principle that predicts and applies the ratio between a larger and smaller dimension.
-Mathematically, the ratio written as AB:BC=AC:AB and is 1.618:1, which is a mathematical constant applied in engineering strategies, architectural designs and found throughout nature.
+Mathematically, the ratio is written as AB:BC=AC:AB and is 1.618:1, which is a mathematical constant applied in engineering strategies and architectural designs and found throughout nature.

 Figure 1: Examples of the golden percentage applied in architecture, nature, and engineering designs.

-Gerard Ciche, D.D.S., eloquently described how golden proportion fits into the world of esthetic dentistry.
-He said, “Esthetic dentistry is a combination of measurable dimensions and artistic sensitivity.
+Gerard Ciche, DDS, eloquently described how the golden proportion fits into the world of esthetic dentistry.
+He said, “Esthetic dentistry combines measurable dimensions and artistic sensitivity.
 The geometric aspect can be systematized and taught, whereas the artistic sensitivity and feelings vary from individual to individual and are learned through sculpting and experience.”

 Dr. Ciche referenced the importance of both science and art in creating esthetic outcomes pleasing to the eye.
-Golden percentage is but one piece of science understanding and application that may be utilized as a tool in the restorative process.
+Golden percentage is one piece of scientific understanding and application that may be utilized in the restorative process.

 Figure 2: A pleasing smile.